 Rocking in the quiet waters of the Ionian Sea, my unconscious mind was electrified beyond dream state, waking me at 3am, shaking my groggy mind out of bed … guiding me over my sleeping fiancé, then pushing me like a gusty wind at my strong, straight back . . . up out of the cabin and into the night air.

-Our traveling companions smiled at me “We’ve been waiting for you.”
+Our traveling companions smiled at me, saying “We’ve been waiting for you.”
 Enraptured by the night, we three talked quietly, as our precious hours slipped into dawn, and then a Greek sunrise.

-Searching for details about my journey, my writing plan changed course.
+Searching for details about my journey, my writing plan changed course just now.
 I experienced an wrenching, emotional life collision, stumbling headfirst into the words of an extraordinary poem: “Ithaca” by Konstantinos P. Kavafis.

 Kavafis gave new meaning to my unpredictable, eccentric life journey, the crazy course of a woman still jet-propelled into the future, refusing to abide by the rules of life stage or social conditioning.